stardot/beebasm/README.md

 If specified, this sets the disc title of the generated disc image (i.e. the string set by `*TITLE`) to the value specified.

+`-writes <n>`

+If specified, this sets the number of writes for the generated disc image (i.e. the number shown next to the title in the disc catalogue) to the value specified.

 `-di <filename>`

 If specified, BeebAsm will use this disc image as a template for the new disc image, rather than creating a new blank one.
 This is useful if you have a BASIC loader which you want to run before your executable.
 Note this cannot be the same as the `-do` filename!